ubsicap/assure_support_site/documentation/Configuration.md

 ## Pages

 Several custom pages are included in the site.
-While Q2A supports the creation of custom pages through the administration panel, we have also included the HTML in [this repository](https://github.com/ubsicap/assure_support_site/tree/master/public/qa-custom-pages) in case the database is cleared.
+While Q2A supports the creation of custom pages through the administration panel, we have also included the HTML in [a subdirectory of the site](https://github.com/ubsicap/assure_support_site/tree/master/public/qa-custom-pages) in case the database is cleared.